AntoniCarolMateo/CurriculumVitae/README.md

 Project that integrated 3 univeristy subjects, the goal of the project was build and application to solve a problem, have a an Software Enginering documentation and treatement, and also apply this study case as if we were trying to create an START APP.
 Projects were done in a group of 4 integrants.
-**My part on the project** :
-        >Programmer, leaded by @imlmendez
-        >Participated in all documents, on charge of documents structure
-        >Requierements research, analysis, evolution and management.

 ----
 - **Design of movile applications**, : learned about android more importants aspects.